 I have seen you fight and fight and keep hope and no matter what life throws at you.. that is why I say you are one that inspires me to be strong and keep fighting what life throws at me..
 You’re an artist a creator a beautiful human being you have overcome divorce being a single parent being a business owner getting your love and passion in New York City and other places around the world for your ideas and creations to walk down the runway And be seen by all… Now it is your turn to walk down the runway called life I am sure the models before they walk out they are nervous anxious scared afraid that they might fall or trip or have an accident but either way they wait their turn and they walk out and as the lights hit them and they’re blinded can’t see they Chin up and take one step in front of the other and I know you will do the same with this part of your life you will walk tall and straight, make it to the end and walk back… Just make sure you have your heels on I want to hear the sound of power through all of this… I will never forget that you said that to me…..
 I have some shoes now that make the exact same sound as high heels walking on a hard floor and every time I go walking instead of wondering if I’m annoying people that are around because they are loud I hear Dara in my head saying Joseph That is the Sound of power.
 Soldiers wear boots Dara wears heels 👠

-I walked a little taller as I remembered this text.
+I walked a little taller as I remembered his text.

 I arrived at St. Patrick’s and I was home.
 Attendees dotted the church for the service.
-It was the first time I had been in a church for mass in over a year (although I love watching it daily).
-It was weird to not hold hands for the Our Father, shake hands for peace or have a mask on for communion.
+It was the first time I had been in a church for mass in over a year (although I watch daily via YouTube).
+It was weird to not hold hands for the Our Father, not shake hands for peace and go to communion with a mask.
 I was filled with hope and happiness and went to my patron saint, St. Jude, and lit a candle for me and another for you.
-With peace, I headed on to my next stop Nintendo World (there’s someone I always go for when I’m in town).
+With peace, I headed on to my next stop Nintendo World (a special request).
 I went on to Mood.
 I really wanted to get some knit jersey to create a wrap dress for post operative wardrobe, but I knew I wouldn’t have time to sew so while I was inspired, I opted to move on.

 I arrived at Macy’s, with hopes of two things: getting my brows waxed and finding after-surgery friendly but fashionable clothes.
 I did both.
 Hallelujah!
 I headed out grabbed Cava on the way back to my hotel.
-Already checked out, I sat in the corner of the lobby and noshed while repacking my stuff.
+Already checked out, I sat in the corner of the lobby and noshed on the Mediterranean goodness while repacking my stuff.
 Within the hour, I headed back to LGA.
 While it was a short trip, I was glad I did it.
-There might be some reading thinking what are you doing traveling during a pandemic and a week before surgery…but it was what I needed to flip the script on what’s happening, a power up of sorts!
+There might be some reading thinking what are you doing traveling during a pandemic and a week before surgery…but it was what I needed to flip the script on what’s happening and believe me it was just what I needed!

 In my last blog, I made the call to action and so many people supported it.
 Thank you from the bottom of my heart: